CompassionIntl/BrokerUI/README.md

 You can get, move, and delete messages from supported message queues.

 Below is an overview of the technologies used
-- Frontend is in <code>broker-mobile-ionic</code> and uses Angular, Ionic, HTML, and CSS.
+* Front-end is in <code>broker-mobile-ionic</code> and uses Angular, Ionic, HTML, and CSS.
-- Backend is in <code>broker-service</code> and uses Go.
+* Back-end is in <code>broker-service</code> and uses Go.

 Click [here](https://github.com/CompassionIntl/BrokerUI/tree/master/broker-mobile-ionic#broker-mobile)
-to learn how to setup and run the dashboard.
+to learn how to set up and run the dashboard.

 Click [here](https://github.com/CompassionIntl/BrokerUI/tree/master/broker-service#broker-service)
-to learn how to setup and run the service.
+to learn how to set up and run the service.

 ***